livz/livz.github.io/_tips/Keychain-status-menubar.md

 ## Overview

-I like having the keychain icon in the status bar because it allows me to quickly lock the screen or the keychain itself.
+I like having the keychain icon in the status bar because it allows me to quickly lock the screen or the keychain itself:

 ![keychain-bar](/assets/images/tips/keychain-bar.png)

 It's very simple to enable this: